GodsonSibreyan/TerraformAWSEC2andRDS/README.md

 This repo will launch EC2 and RDS instance using variables from interactive shell

 ### Prerequistes ###
-1. AWS IAM Account with permissions to the following policies.
+* AWS IAM Account with permissions to the following policies.
-  a.
-AmazonEC2FullAccess
+  1. AmazonEC2FullAccess
-  b.
-AmazonRDSFullAccess
+  2. AmazonRDSFullAccess
-2. Latest Terraform CLI to run Terraform commands.
+* Latest Terraform CLI to run Terraform commands.
-3. A base instance to install and run Terraform commands.
+* A base instance to install and run Terraform commands.

 ### Commands to download and install Terraform ###
 ```console